Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Vortex mass in the effective field theory framework

 In order to compute the quantities $M_a$ and $M_i$, we need a way to calculate the radial profiles $\rho_s(r)$ and $\rho_n(r)$ as a function of distance $r$ from the vortex axis.
 The main theoretical tool we will use for this in this paper is an effective field theory (EFT) for superfluid Fermi gases \citep{klimin2015, vanloon2018}.
 The (imaginary-time) action for the EFT is given by

-Here, $\Phi = |\Phi| \exp(i\theta)$ is the complex BCS order parameter.
+Here, $\Phi = |\Phi| \exp(i\theta)$ is the complex Bardeen--Cooper--Schrieffer (BCS) order parameter.
 The coefficients $D(|\Phi|^2)$ and $\Omega_{sp}(|\Phi|^2)$ are functions of the order parameter.
-The coefficients $C$, $E$, $Q$, $R$ kept constant and evaluated in the bulk.
-All of these can be calculated as a function of the $s$-wave scattering length $a_s$ and the temperature $T$, using the expressions found in Appendix \ref{app:eft}.
+The coefficients $C$, $E$, $Q$, and $R$ are kept constant and evaluated in the bulk.
+All of these can be calculated as a function of the $s$-wave scattering length $a_s$ and the temperature $T$, using the expressions found in Appendix \ref{app:eft}, which also outlines the derivation of the EFT.

 This can be understood as the Gross--Pitaevskii (classical field) action \cite{pethick2006, pitaevskii2003} with extra gradient corrections.
 Indeed, the terms with coefficients $\tilde D(|\Phi|^2)$ and $C$ correspond to the usual derivatives occurring in the Gross--Pitaevskii theory, while $\Omega_{sp}(|\Phi|^2)$ contains the nonlinear interaction, as well as higher-order corrections.
-The remaining terms have no analog in the Gross–Pitaevskii equation; however, it can be shown that in the BEC limit and at zero temperature, they vanish.
+The remaining terms have no analog in the Gross--Pitaevskii equation; however, it can be shown that in the BEC limit and at zero temperature, they vanish.
 Similarly, the EFT reduces to the Ginzburg--Landau theory when approaching the critical temperature.
 The EFT has been successfully applied to solitons and vortices \citep{klimin2014,klimin2016, lombardi2016, vanalphen2024}.
-An advantage of this method over alternatives like Bogoliubov--de Gennes (BdG) theory, is that it is much less computationally expensive.
+An advantage of this method over alternatives like Bogoliubov--de Gennes (BdG) theory is that it is much less computationally expensive.